overview

-The refurbished Obi Castle Historical Museum has moved from a passive displays that focused on document commentary to an experiential approach that emphasizes experience and storytelling. displays provide easier-to-understand information unique to the area, such as Obi Castle, the Obi Domain, and its feudal lord, the Ito family, while also providing easy-to-access access to related nearby spots.
+The Obi Castle Historical Museum's renovation shifts from a passive, document-based displays to an experiential approach that emphasizes hands-on learning and storytelling.
+The new displays make local information about Obi Castle, the Obi Domain, and the Ito family (the feudal lords) easier to understand and provide more accessible links to related nearby attractions.

-The lighting and displays are designed to beautifully display the valuable collection of swordsmith Inoue Shinkai.
+We have devised lighting and displays to beautifully showcase the valuable collection of swordsmith Inoue Shinkai.

-Furthermore, we are also working to improve the up-to-dateness of information through "information lines" and bulletin boards.
+Furthermore, we are implementing measures to improve the frequency of information updates through "information lines" and bulletin boards.

-In addition, this project has adopted the production concept of "A town museum created by everyone," and displays are created together with local residents throughout the year.
-The facility also incorporates the results of the children's workshops into displays information, facilitating tours of the town.
+Furthermore, this project is based on the concept of "A town-wide museum created by everyone," and displays are created together with citizens throughout the year.
+This facility also incorporates the results of children's workshops into displays, connecting them to people exploring the town.

-① We would like to change displays from displays is mainly focused on materials to one that emphasizes experience and narrative, making them easier to understand, more enjoyable, and more inviting for people to explore the exhibits.
+① We want to shift from displays that are primarily document-based to interactive displays that emphasize experiences and storytelling, making them easier to understand, more enjoyable, and encouraging visitors to explore the area.

-② We would like to actively utilize this facility to promote sightseeing around the town (Obi Castle Town) and to use it as a base facility for sightseeing to increase the number of visitors and provide guidance.
+② We want to actively utilize this facility to promote sightseeing around the town (Obi Castle Town), and use it as a base for sightseeing to increase visitor numbers and provide guidance.

-3) We hope to create a facility that can contribute to the future revival of inbound tourists, accommodate groups such as school trips within and outside the prefecture, and extend their stay.
+③ We want this facility to contribute to the future recovery of inbound tourism, the ability to accommodate group tours such as school trips from within and outside the prefecture, and to extending the length of stay.

-4) Pursue an enjoyable and fun facility that visitors can easily enjoy even on rainy days.
+④ We will pursue the appeal and enjoyment of the facility so that visitors can easily enjoy themselves even on rainy days.

-The exhibits will range from document-based displays to projection mapping, a hands-on experience of feeling the weight of swords and matchlock guns, and a video that tells the story of the origins of the feudal lord Ito family. displays will allow visitors to experience the unique history and culture of Obi in a fun and easy-to-understand way.
+The exhibition will shift from primarily documentary displays to include projection mapping, hands-on experiences with the weight of swords and matchlock guns, and a video about the origins of the Ito family, the feudal lords, making it an enjoyable and easy-to-understand displays to experience the unique history and culture of Obi.

-The high case displaying the women's vehicles that was in the center of displays room has been removed, making the tight displays space more spacious and improving viewing and movement around the exhibits.
+- The tall display case for the female vehicle that was in the center of displays room has been removed, creating a more spacious and comfortable displays area, improving viewing and navigating the exhibits.

-・In creating displays, we received cooperation from various citizen groups, who helped us with graphic concept design and video production to convey the charm of the region.
+・In creating displays, we received cooperation from various community groups, who helped with graphic concept design and video production to convey the charm of the region.

 - open